Compare 60 Accounting Software Vendors

 Departmental accounting

 Most best-of-breed accounting software offers support for recording transactions across multiple offices, branches, or divisions.
-This allows you to treat each subset as its own entity on paper, yet maintain a comprehensive view for tax and reporting purposes.
+This allows you to treat each subset as its own entity on paper, yet maintain a comprehensive view for tax purposes.

 Time and expense management

-Time and expense management features are critical for reducing manual accounting errors by favoring cloud and digital systems over paper timesheets.
+Time and expense management features are critical for reducing manual accounting errors by favoring cloud based accounting software and digital systems over paper timesheets.
 Time clock software generates digital timestamps based on employee clock in/out data and automatically combines the hours and pays accordingly.
 This automation reduces the chance of entry errors and the total amount of time payroll accountants spend on data entry.

 Reporting

 Besides electronically recording transactions, the most-cited reason for purchasing accounting software is the automated reporting feature.
 There are templates for income statements, profit and loss, sales tax return, and even outstanding balances.
 Reporting is a great way to ensure you know exactly what’s going on with your accounts and can make corrections as soon as something goes awry.
+The most advanced accounting software will integrate with business intelligence software or an ERP to give you a view of the company’s financial health within the context of the entire business.

 Budgeting and forecasting